The Student Code of Conduct applies to students and recognized student organizations.

 18. Violation of any published University policies or rules whether or not specifically listed in The Student Code of Conduct.

 19. Violation of the Residence Hall License Agreement or published Residence Hall Policies and Procedures:

 - Alteration of Premises - Residents shall not make any changes, alterations or improvements to an apartment or room.

-- Room Inspection Procedures - Rooms may be inspected for health, safety and security reasons on a periodic basis and prior to each vacation period, by a residence life and housing staff member, with or without notice or the presence of residents.
+- Room Inspection Procedures - Rooms may be inspected for health, safety and security reasons on a periodic basis and prior to each vacation period, by a Residence Life and Housing staff member, with or without notice or the presence of residents.

 - Hall Sports – Any type of sports or sports-related activity (such as bouncing a basketball) is prohibited at all times.

-- Furniture - All furniture and furnishings brought into a residential facility are subject to approval by a residence life and housing staff member.
+- Furniture - All furniture and furnishings brought into a residential facility are subject to approval by a Residence Life and Housing staff member.
 All personal furniture must be removed at the end of the occupancy period.
 No personal upholstered furniture is allowed in the residence halls.
-University supplied furniture cannot be removed from the room without the approval of a residence life and housing staff member.
-Additional university supplied furniture, based on availability, may be provided upon request.
+University supplied furniture cannot be removed from the room without the approval of a Residence Life and Housing staff member.
+Additional University supplied furniture, based on availability, may be provided upon request.
 The furniture in lounges and recreational areas is for the use of all the residents of the building and may not be moved into resident rooms or apartments.

 - Room Decorations - Pictures, posters and other decorations may be hung on the walls with tape that will not mar the wall surface.
-Nails, tacks, pins, screws, scotch tape and duct tape are damaging and their use may lead to damage charges.
-No more than a third pf the room door should be covered with decorations.
+Nails, tacks, pins, screws, scotch tape and duct tape are damaging, and their use may lead to damage charges.
+No more than a third of the room door should be covered with decorations.
 No items should be posted on or suspended from the ceiling, smoke detector or sprinkler head.

 - Guest Policy – As found in the Residence Hall Policies and Procedures.